Taveion Hollingsworth

-Taveion Hollingsworth (born August 14, 1998) is an American professional basketball player for AEK Larnaca B.C. of the Cyprus Basketball Division A. He played college basketball for the Western Kentucky Hilltoppers.
+Taveion Hollingsworth (born August 14, 1998) is an American professional basketball player for AEK Larnaca of the Cypriot League.
+He played college basketball for the Western Kentucky Hilltoppers.

 Early life and high school career

 Hollingsworth grew up in Pontiac, Michigan and started playing basketball at age six.
 In second grade, he moved with his family to Lexington, Kentucky.
 He attended Paul Laurence Dunbar High School in Lexington.
 As a junior, he led his team to its first state championship, scoring 20 points in the title game and earning tournament most valuable player honors.
 Hollingsworth averaged 28.3 points, 6.8 rebounds, 3.9 assists and 3.1 steals per game as senior.
 He was named Kentucky Mr. Basketball and Kentucky Gatorade Player of the Year.
 A three-star recruit, he committed to playing college basketball for Western Kentucky over an offer from UAB.
 He had also received a conditional scholarship offer from Kentucky.